Hi there's a number of cool places MUST visit in Penang. I reckon list as below:

 Malacca, Malacca, Malacca!

 They were my absolute favourite places, without a doubt.
 Ipoh is very quite (a wonderful hostel called Abby Hostel) which has nearly no tourists (if you like that kind of thing).
 Otherwise Malacca (Melaka) is also another quite place, with only a few tourists, but they have wonderful night markets (Sundays from memory) and frilled up, pink tuk tuks.
 I stayed at a place called Tony's Guesthouse there and it had a really homely feel and it wasn't over priced.
 Walking distance from everything too.
-Enjoy your trip! about 3 years ago
+Enjoy your trip! over 5 years ago